nlpie/biomedicus-single-docker/README.md

 1. Add statements to dockerfile to copy over any files needed to run your processors.
 2. Modify biomedicus_deploy_config.yml to include your processors.
+3. Modify biomedicus_run_config.yml to include your processors.
-3. Build and run image as normal
+4. Build and run image as normal